sepehrmhd97/BigQuery-Data-Modeling/README.md

 A data mart is a subset of a data warehouse that contains a specific set of data that is relevant to a particular business function or department.
 Data marts are often used to create reports and dashboards for a specific department or business function.

 ### Pre-requisites
-To work with the code in this repository, you will need a Google Cloud Platform account with billing enabled, access to the Google Analytics sample dataset in BigQuery, and Python 3.6 or later installed on your machine.
+To work with the code in this repository, you will need a Google Cloud Platform account and Python 3.6 or later installed on your machine.

 - install BigQuery: `pip install google-cloud-bigquery`
 - Create a service account and download the JSON key file from the Google Cloud Console.
 You can follow the instructions in the [BigQuery documentation](https://developers.google.com/workspace/guides/create-credentials) to do this.